panoply/syncify/readme.md

 ### Why?

 I have been working on the Shopify platform for last several years and nothing the Shopify team maintain or have produced has actually helped in my productivity.
 Theme Kit and other tools in this nexus fail to achieve fluidity.
-Syncify is how I handle theme creation, development and maintenance, it's fast, flexible, extensible, scalable and will not lock you into some restrictive workflow and setup apparatus.
+Syncify is how I believe theme creation, development and maintenance should be handled.
+It's fast, flexible, extensible, scalable and will not lock you into some restrictive workflow and setup apparatus.

 # Install

 Install as development dependency in your project.
-Syncify will run a script on post-install which writes default configuration options to your `package.json` file.

 **PNPM**